caofei351-ops/COMP2090SEF-final_project/README.md

 python filename.py
 ```

-## <a name = "user guide"></a>🎥:Project Demonstration
+## <a name = "video"></a>🎥:Project Demonstration
 [the link to the video]

 ## <a name="update"></a>🕵️:Update
-- **2026.01.29**: We form our group and study what is Github and how to use it.
+- **2026.01.29**: We formed our group and studied what Github is and how to use it.
 - **2026.02.03**: We reviewed the specific requirements for the group project.
 At the same time we analyzed some project examples from the previous semester and Github.
-Finally, we chose the ordering system of HLMU coffee as our task 1.
+Finally, we chose the ordering system of HkMU coffee as our task 1.
 - **2026.02.06**:The specific process of the code has been determined.
 - **2026.02.06**:The specific division of labor for Task 1 has been determined.
 - **2026.02.26**:The specific division of labor for Task 2 has been determined.
 - **2026.02.27**The two topics of task 2 has been confirmed.
-- **2026.02.28**:We finish the code for task1.
+- **2026.02.28**:We finished the code for task1.
 -

 ## <a name="contact"></a>💙:Contact